abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

    ![](.././media/hybrid48.png)

-## Task 2: Deploy App using az k8sconfiguration
+## Task 2: Deploy App using az k8s configuration

 1. Using the Azure CLI extension for **k8sconfiguration**, link connected cluster to personal git repository.
 Provide this configuration a name **cluster-config**, instruct the agent to deploy the operator in the **cluster-config** namespace, and give the operator **cluster-admin** permissions.